DmitryEfimenko/ssr-with-i18n/article/part-1.md

 This will add a new file: `/i18n/i18n.module.ts` and reference it in the `app.module.ts`.

 Modify the `i18n.module.ts` file according to the [documentation](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Fngx-translate%2Fcore%23configuration).
-The full file code is below:
+The full file code is below.

 ```ts
 import { NgModule } from '@angular/core';